appearition/appearition-model-viewer-nextjs/README.md

 NEXT_PUBLIC_Tenant=   //The tenant name of your developer account.
 This is the name you used when you signed up.
 NEXT_PUBLIC_ChannelId=  //The channel id or project id in the settings page.
 NEXT_PUBLIC_ApiRootUrl= // API root URL
+NEXT_PUBLIC_AppId= // The application id of your registered application.
 ```

 3. Run the development server: